dmarcr1997/IoTerra/README.md

 - Simulated IoT devices can connect to the server via WebSocket at `ws://localhost:8080/ws/?deviceId=deviceId&scenario=scenarioNumber`.
 - **Client Dashboard Connection:**
 - The client dashboard can connect to the WebSocket server to receive real-time updates from the simulated devices (dashboard implementation pending).

-## Development

-### Adding a New Device Simulator
-(TBD - Describe steps to add and integrate a new type of IoT device simulator.)

-### Extending the Server
-(TBD - Instructions on how to extend the server functionality or add new features.)

-## Testing
-(TBD - Guidelines on how to run unit tests and integration tests.)

-## Contributing
-(If this is an open project, provide instructions for how others can contribute to the project.)

-## License
-(Indicate the license under which this project is released, if applicable.)

-## Acknowledgments
-(Credits to any third-party assets, libraries, or contributors.)

-## Contact
 (Your contact information or links to your social media.)